pascal-fb-martin/houseclock/README.md

-# HouseClock - A GPS Simple Network Time Server with Web console
+# HouseClock - A Simple Network Time Server with GPS synchronization and Web console

 ## Overview